-Have you experienced NHS medical negligence that could have been avoided if a medical professional hadn’t breached their duty of care?
+By Danielle Fletcher.
+Last Updated 1st December 2023.
+Have you experienced medical negligence that could have been avoided if a medical professional hadn’t breached their duty of care?
 Are you suffering because of someone else’s mistakes?
 If this is the case, you may be eligible to make a medical negligence claim with a clinical negligence solicitor.

 However, there are time limits for medical negligence claims whether they are against the NHS or a private health company.
 In this article we will look at the medical negligence claims process and what evidence you have to provide in order to pursue clinical negligence claims.
-This guide explores how long you have to make a claim against the NHS, depending on your circumstances.
-It will also discuss in more depth what a medical negligence claim is, and what duty of care the NHS has to patients.
+This guide explores how long you have to make a claim, depending on your circumstances.
+It will also discuss in more depth what a medical negligence claim is, and what duty of care that doctors have to patients.

 You should never have to suffer due to someone else’s negligence, especially not an experienced professional.
 Our team is here to help you begin your medical negligence claim and gain the compensation you deserve.

 If you have suffered an injury/illness due to medical negligence, we can help you.
 Contact our team by calling us on 020 3870 4868 for 24/7 free legal advice from our team of advisers.
 A friendly adviser will be happy to chat with you and learn more about your claim.

 Alternatively, you can start your claim online and an adviser will get back to you at your earliest convenience.

 - Medical Negligence Claim Time Limit And Exceptions